JOAQ223/ArtificalIntelProj/Readme.md

-# project to portfoly as basic ML
+# project to portofolio as basic ML

 ###  Starting to do the EDA